Click here to return to homepage

 Complaint by the European Communities.

-On 31 May 1999, the EC requested the establishment of a panel.
-At its meeting on 16 June 1999, the DSB deferred the establishment of a panel.
-Further to a second request to establish a panel by the EC, the DSB established a panel at its meeting on 26 July 1999.
-On 31 January 2000, the Panel was composed.
-The Panel circulated its report on 19 December 2000.
-The Panel concluded that:
+Further to a second request to establish a panel by the European Communities, the DSB established a panel at its meeting on 26 July 1999.
+On 31 January 2000, the panel was composed.

 • it has not been proved that Resolution (ANA) No. 2235/96 is inconsistent with Argentina’s obligations under Article XI:1 of the GATT 1994;